DevExpress/testcafe/docs/articles/documentation/test-api/assertions/index.md

 ![Asynchronous Functional Testing](../../../images/assertions/asynchronous-testing.png)

-To perform asynchronous functional tests, the additional timeout as usually added:
+To perform asynchronous functional tests, an additional timeout as usually added:

 ![Asynchronous Functional Testing with Extra Waiting](../../../images/assertions/extra-waiting.png)

-To stabilize such tests, you need to add a timeout that will guarantee you a successful completion of required changes.
+To stabilize such tests, you need to add a timeout that will guarantee that the required changes are successfully applied.
 Adding such timeouts can increase the test running time because of extra waiting.

 If the TestCafe assertion receives a [Selector's DOM node state property](../selecting-page-elements/selectors.md#define-assertion-actual-value) as an actual value, TestCafe uses the smart assertion query mechanism: if an assertion did not pass, the test does not fail immediately.
-The assertion retries to pass multiple times and each time it re-requests the actual property value.
+The assertion retries to pass multiple times and each time it requests the actual property value.
 The test fails if the assertion could not complete successfully within a timeout:

 ![TestCafe Smart Assertion Query Mechanism](../../../images/assertions/query-mechanism.png)

 **Example:**

-Let's create a test for the following web page.
+Assume you have the following web page.

 ```html
 <div id="btn"></div>